 Sharing the Burden

 The primary financial contribution made by member states is the cost of deploying their respective armed forces for NATO-led operations.
-(These expenses are not part of the formal NATO budget, which funds civilian and military headquarters and certain security infrastructure.)
-In 2014, NATO members collectively spent an estimated $850 billion on defense.
+These expenses are not part of the formal NATO budget, which funds alliance infrastructure including civilian and military headquarters.
+In 2015, NATO members collectively spent more than $890 billion on defense [PDF].
 The United States accounted for more than 70 percent of this, up from about half during the Cold War.

 Afghanistan and ISAF

-But some critics questioned NATO's battlefield cohesion in Afghanistan.
-Allies agreed on the central goals of the mission—the stabilization and reconstruction of Afghanistan—but some members restricted their forces from participating in counterinsurgency and other missions, a practice known as "national caveats."
-Troops from the United States, the UK, Canada, and the Netherlands saw some of the heaviest fighting and bore the largest casualties, stirring resentments among alliance states.
+But some critics questioned NATO's battlefield cohesion.
+While allies agreed on the central goals of the mission—the stabilization and reconstruction of Afghanistan—some members restricted their forces from participating in counterinsurgency and other missions, a practice known as "national caveats."
+Troops from Canada, the Netherlands, the UK, and the United States saw some of the heaviest fighting and bore the most casualties, stirring resentments among alliance states.
+NATO commanded more than 130,000 troops from more than fifty alliance and partner countries at the height of its commitment in Afghanistan.
 After thirteen years of war, ISAF completed its mission in December 2014.

-In early 2015, NATO and more than a dozen partner countries began a non-combat support mission of about twelve thousand troops (roughly half are U.S.) to provide training, funding, and other assistance to the Afghan government.
+In early 2015, NATO and more than a dozen partner countries began a noncombat support mission of about thirteen thousand troops (roughly half are U.S.) to provide training, funding, and other assistance to the Afghan government.

 Many current and former Russian leaders believe the alliance's inroads into the former Soviet sphere are a clear betrayal of alleged guarantees to not expand eastward after German reunification in 1990.